atinm/musicpractice/README.md

 A minimal music practice application for musicians to analyze, loop, and practice with audio tracks.
 Features real-time audio analysis, stem separation, and interactive waveform visualization.

+> **Note**: This application has primarily been tested on macOS Apple Silicon.
+While it should work on other platforms, some features may require additional setup or may not be fully optimized.

 ## Features

 - **Chord Detection**: Advanced chord recognition with optional Chordino plugin support
-- **Key Detection**: Automatic key estimation with optional qm-keydetector plugin support
+- **Key Detection**: Automatic key estimation with optional qm-keydetector and Chordino plugin support
 - **Audio Analysis**: Beat tracking, tempo estimation, and harmonic analysis
 - **Interactive Waveform**: Visual waveform with chord annotations and beat markers
 - **Loop Management**: Create, save, and manage multiple loops with visual flags